kmamal/packager/README.md

 By default, the Node.js executable will be called like `node <project>`, with no command-line flags.
 You can set this option (one or multiple times) each time passing a flag as the argument that will be forwarded to Node.js.
-For example `-f --experimental-network-imports` will make the final executable invoke node like `node --experimental-network-imports <project>`.
+For example `-f="--experimental-network-imports"` will make the final executable invoke node like `node --experimental-network-imports <project>`.

 #### -o, --out-dir OUTPUT_DIRECTORY